sanjeetsagar/Ansible-Playbook-WordPress-LAMP/README.md

-# Ansible WordPress for a LEMP server
+# Ansible WordPress for a LAMP server

 ## Background